Start of Main Content

 Current Volumes

-Learn more about the Encyclopedia’s volumes, their contents, and purchase information below.
-The first three volumes are available to download free as PDFs now.
+Learn more about the Encyclopedia’s volumes, contents, and purchase information below.

 Volume I: Early Camps, Youth Camps, and Concentration Camps and Subcamps under the SS-Business Administration Main Office (WVHA)

 This volume contains entries on 110 early camps, 23 main SS concentration camps (including Auschwitz, Buchenwald, and Dachau), 898 subcamps, 39 SS construction brigade camps, and three so-called youth protection camps.
 Introductory essays provide broader context, while citations and source narratives offer the basis for additional research.
 Volume I received the 2009 National Jewish Book Award and Library Journal’s Best of Reference 2009.
-It was also designated a Choice magazine 2010 Outstanding Academic Title.
+It was also designated a Choice Magazine 2010 Outstanding Academic Title.

 General Editor: Geoffrey P. Megargee Foreword: Elie Wiesel